 Tourist office, Via Erasmo 1 – Ph.
 0434 898898

-The name derives from ancient German wal (“rise”) and waso (“lawn”), and means “meadow with hills.”
+The name derives from the ancient German wal (“rise”) and waso (“lawn”), and means “hilly meadow”.

-The centre of Valvasone lies on the right bank of the Tagliamento river in the Friuli plain, near an ancient ford.
-The visit begins from Palazzo Comunale, an elegant eighteenth-century building, which overlooks Piazza Mercato and incorporates earlier medieval structures.
+Valvasone lies on the right bank of the Tagliamento river in the Friuli plain, near an ancient ford.
+The visit starts from Palazzo Comunale, an elegant eighteenth-century building, which overlooks Piazza Mercato and incorporates some former medieval structures.

 Going towards the church, in Via Roma, you can see the late eighteenth century Palazzo Pinni.
 Carrying on, you will get to the former Convent of the Dominicans, one of the oldest buildings in Valvasone: the church, completed around 1355, had a convent added, that was consecrated in 1500 after it was plundered by the Turkish.

 What remains of the whole complex is part of the cloister which faces the brolo (the orchard and the kitchen garden of an abbey) and overlooks the countryside.

 Carrying on along the road running through the irrigation canals of the mills is a beautiful sixteenth-century portico and the ancient “Trattoria alla Scala”, with its stone portal bearing the date 1672 on the keystone.